rndinfosecguy/Scavenger/README.md

 [bot in action](https://twitter.com/leak_scavenger)

 ## Intro
-Just the code of my OSINT bot searching for credentials on different paste sites.
+Just the code of my OSINT bot searching for sensitive data leaks on different paste sites.

+Search terms:
+- credentials
+- private RSA keys
+- Wordpress configuration files
+- MySQL connect strings
+- onion links
+- links to files hosted inside the onion network (PDF, DOC, DOCX, XLS, XLSX)

 Keep in mind:
 1. This bot is not beautiful.
 I wrote it quick and dirty and do not care about code conventions or other shit...
 I will never care about those things.